Home Sale Exclusion: Tax Savings on Capital Gain of a Principal Residence

 Section 121 of the Internal Revenue Code (https://www.irs.gov/pub/irs-drop/rr-14-02.pdf) allows the exclusion of a realized capital gain of up to $250,000 ($500,000, if married filing jointly) from income if it is the sale of the taxpayer's principal residence.

 To qualify for the exclusion:

-- you must have lived in the house for at least 2 years out of the previous 5 years before the sale (12 months for the mentally or physically disabled)
+- you must have owned and lived in the house as your primary residence for at least an aggregate of 2 years out of the previous 5 years before the sale (12 months for the mentally or physically disabled)

 - the home was not acquired through a like-kind (§1031) exchange or received as a gift from a donor who acquired it as like-kind exchange

 - you did not claim the §121 exclusion within the prior 2 years